Hitham2496/Hitham2496.github.io/_projects/jetmultiplicity.md

 In this plot one can clearly see the separation between the Higgs production mechanisms (vector boson fusion or VBF and gluon fusion or GF) which was the objective of the study.

-The feedback I received from the convener (Prof. Elisabeth Archibald, then principal of St. Cuthbert's Society) and the audience was **overwhelmingly positive**, with everyone leaving the session with a clear impression of the relevant aspects of my research.
+The feedback I received from the convener (Prof. Elizabeth Archibald, then principal of St. Cuthbert's Society) and the audience was **overwhelmingly positive**, with everyone leaving the session with a clear impression of the relevant aspects of my research.